hendrikebbers/docs-devperience/hiero/sdk/TokenBurnTransaction.md

 ## Support Matrix

 This matrix given an overview of the support state regarding different SDKs and public networks.
-We try to keep this updated for all networks that activly contribute to Hiero
+We try to keep this updated for all networks that activly contribute to Hiero.

 | Network |  Supported     | Notes                        |
 | ----------------- | --------- | ---------------------------------- |